kensanata/just-halberds/Halberts.md

 ④ **Theudetrud** of Bärenau is one of the Five Pentarchs of the Circle, a secret society of magicians sworn to maintaining eternal peace.
-Accordingly, she does not identify herself as a magician, but leads a double life as a brewer for the surrounding area.
+Accordingly, she does not identify herself as a Mage, but leads a double life as a brewer for the surrounding area.
 She is also looking for the Book of Power.
 From her point of view, it is also important to protect the dragons, otherwise everything will change.